Net Promoter Score Definition

 “Promoters become your best marketing team”

-According to the Temkin Group report, who conducted a survey on 12,000 Northern Americas consumers in 2017, Promoters are more than 5 times likely to excuse and make a repeated purchase and are two times more likely to promote a brand to their peers than detractors.
+Temkin Group conducted a survey on 12,000 Northern Americas consumers in 2017.
+According to it the Promoters are 5 times more likely to make a repeated purchase and are two times more likely to promote a brand to their peers than detractors.

 Fred Reichhelt, the founder of the NPS metric, found a correlation between NPS and a Future Purchase Intentions.
 He noticed that for almost every surveyed industry the NPS is responsible for 20% to 55% of a brands growth rate.
 In other words, it means that at some industries a leader has an NPS score 2 times higher than its competitors.